-9.12.6.3 Clinical Manifestation
+9.2.6.3 Clinical Manifestation

-• Parinaud syndrome characteristic; also see 9.6.3.3, page 95
+• Parinaud syndrome characteristic; also see section "Pineal Area", page 100

-9.12.6.4 Laboratory Diagnosis
+9.2.6.4 Laboratory Diagnosis

-- Serum and cerebral fluid level of <-fetoprotein (AFP) and/or ®-choriogonadotropin (®-HCG) in mixed germ cell tumors often high (also called nongerminoma germ cell tumors - NGGCT) - In choriocarcinoma, high level of ®-HCG alone - Cerebral fluid analysis with positive results for AFP and ®-HCG, which exclude the necessity of biopsy
+- Serum and cerebral fluid level of α-fetoprotein (AFP) and/or betachoriogonadotropin (beta-HCG) in mixed germ cell tumors often high (also called nongerminoma germ cell tumors - NGGCT) - · In choriocarcinoma, high level of beta-HCG alone - Cerebral fluid analysis with positive results for AFP and ®-HCG, which exclude the necessity of biopsy

-• MRI or CT in teratoma or pinealoblastoma: hyperdense tumor with marked contrast enhancement, often with calcifications, especially in children below the age of 6 years
+MRI or CT in teratoma or pinealoblastoma: hyperdense tumor with marked contrast enhancement, often with calcifications, especially in children below the age of 6 years

-- Special surgical techniques (microscopic, stereotactic procedure) facilitate biopsy and partial resection - Radiotherapy: indicated especially in germinoma (highly radiosensitive) with involved-field irradiation in combination with chemotherapy with reduced irradiation dosage (35-50 Gy); pinealoblastoma: procedure as in medulloblastoma (see above) - Chemotherapy: similar in germ cell tumors treatment as in peripheral germ cell tumors
+- Special surgical techniques (microscopic, stereotactic procedure) facilitate biopsy and partial resection. - Radiotherapy: indicated especially in germinoma (highly radiosensitive) with involved-field irradiation in combination with chemotherapy with reduced irradiation dosage (35-50 Gy); pinealoblastoma: procedure as in medulloblastoma (see above) - Chemotherapy: similar in germ cell tumor treatment as in peripheral germ cell tumors

-- Variable, depending on tumor type - Germ cell tumors: more than 90% event-free survival - Germinoma, choriocarcinoma, and yolk sac tumors: prognosis depending on tumor extension, but, in general, 5-year survival rates of 70-80% with chemo-therapy and craniospinal radiation - Pinealoblastoma as for medulloblastoma
+- Variable, depending on tumor type - Germ cell tumors: more than 90 % event-free survival - Germinoma, choriocarcinoma, and yolk sac tumors: prognosis depending on tumor extension, but, in general, 5-year survival rates of 70-80 % with chemotherapy and craniospinal radiation - · Pinealoblastoma as for medulloblastoma

-9.12.7 Ependymoma
+9.2.7 Ependymoma

-- Nine percent of brain tumors

-- Ratio of males to females is 1.6:1

-- Peak incidence between 2-6 years of age

-- Supra- and infratentorial appearance: - Mainly in the area of the fourth ventricle with hydrocephaly - One-third in the area of the lateral ventricle - Eight to ten percent involve the spinal cord and, in particular, the cauda equina
+- Nine percent of brain tumors - Ratio of males to females is 1.6:1 - Peak incidence between 2 and 6 years of age - Supra- and infratentorial appearance: - Mainly in the area of the fourth ventricle with hydrocephaly - One-third in the area of the lateral ventricle - Eight to ten percent involve the spinal cord and, in particular, the cauda equina

-9.12.7.2 Pathology and Genetics
+9.2.7.2 Pathology and Genetics

-- Often solid tumors, occasionally with calcification; invasive growth into the adjacent tissue - Metastases to spinal column (drop metastases), 7-12% incidence - Microscopically three forms observed - Highly cellular ependymoma with tubular structures, rosettes, and pseudorosette formation: WHO Grade II - Highly malignant variant: disorganized histology, pleomorphic, high rate of mitosis and necrosis, and highly vascular, e.g., anaplastic ependymoma: WHO Grade III - Myxopapillary ependymoma: rare; well-differentiated cells, which contain mucus: WHO Grade I - Special form: choroid plexus papilloma arising in the lateral ventricle, causing overproduction of cerebral fluid and development of hydrocephaly - Genetic alterations in predisposition syndromes: NF 2, Turcot syndrome - Ependymomas from different regions of the CNS are molecularly distinct disorders - Expansion profiles of neural progenitor cells as radial glia (like cancer stem cells)
+- Often solid tumors, occasionally with calcification; invasive growth into the adjacent tissue - Metastases to spinal column (drop metastases), 7-12 % incidence - · Microscopically three forms observed - Highly cellular ependymoma with tubular structures, rosettes, and pseudorosette formation: WHO grade II - Highly malignant variant disorganized histology, pleomorphic, high rate of mitosis and necrosis, and highly vascular, e.g., anaplastic ependymoma: WHO grade III - Myxopapillary ependymoma rare; well-differentiated cells, which contain mucus: WHO grade I - Special form: choroid plexus papilloma arising in the lateral ventricle, causing overproduction of cerebral fluid and development of hydrocephaly - Genetic alterations in predisposition syndromes: neurofibromatosis type (NT) 2, Turcot syndrome - Ependymomas from different regions of the CNS are molecularly distinct disorders - Expansion profiles of neural progenitor cells as radial glia (like cancer stem cells)

-9.12.7.3 Clinical Manifestations and Diagnosis
+9.2.7.3 Clinical Manifestations and Diagnosis

-• Similar to medulloblastoma (especially in the area of the fourth ventricle): head-ache, vomiting, ataxia
+• Similar to medulloblastoma (especially in the area of the fourth ventricle): headache, vomiting, ataxia

-- Surgical procedure:

-- Rarely radical tumor resection is possible

-- For residual tumor of more than 1.5 cm after chemotherapy, more surgery with intraoperative microscopy necessary

-- Surgical morbidity and lethality high
+- Surgical procedure: - Rarely radical tumor resection is possible. - For residual tumor of more than 1.5 cm after chemotherapy, more surgery with intraoperative microscopy is necessary. - Surgical morbidity and lethality are high. - Radiotherapy: - Supratentorial ependymoma without dissemination: cranial irradiation - All other stages and locations as for medulloblastoma

-- Radiotherapy:

-- Supratentorial ependymoma without dissemination: cranial irradiation

-- All other stages and locations as for medulloblastoma

-- Chemotherapy:

-- As for medulloblastoma (see above)
+- Chemotherapy: - As for medulloblastoma, see above.

-- · Depends on degree of surgical resection as for medulloblastoma - Residual tumor more than $1.5 \text{ cm}^3$ results in long-term survival of less than 20% - After radical resection, chemotherapy is used in patients without cerebral fluid dissemination: 65.75% long-term survival. i
+- Depends on degree of surgical resection as for medulloblastoma. - Residual tumor more than 1.5 cm results in long-term survival of less than 20 %. - After radical resection, chemotherapy is used in patients without cerebral fluid dissemination: 65.75 % long-term survival.

-9.12.8 Craniopharyngioma
+9.2.8 Craniopharyngioma

-9.12.8.1 Incidence, Pathogenesis, and Pathology
+9.2.8.1 Incidence, Pathogenesis, and Pathology

-- Up to 5% of all brain tumors - Solid and cystic parts of epithelial tissue containing keratin, often with calcification (radiologically visible) - Histologically well-differentiated tissue with malignant clinical course infiltrating the surrounding normal structures and tissue - Two subtypes: (1) Adamantinomatous type resembling the embryonic tooth and (2) papillary type - Extends into intra- or suprasellar area - May result in destruction of adjacent or neural bony structures
+- 5-7 percent of all brain tumors - Solid and cystic parts of epithelial tissue containing keratin, often with calcification (radiologically visible) - Histologically well-differentiated tissue with malignant clinical course infiltrating the surrounding normal structures and tissue - Two subtypes: (1) Adamantinomatous type resembling the embryonic tooth and (2) papillary type - Extends into intra- or suprasellar area - May result in destruction of adjacent or neural bony structures

-9.12.8.2 Differential Diagnosis
+9.2.8.2 Differential Diagnosis